Chapter 01 · Define the ICP

 Closed-won deconstruction — the first-party signal at zero acquisition cost.

-The closed-won customer base is the only ICP signal an operator owns outright.
-It is the highest-quality signal available — customers who paid, contracts that closed, deployments that did not churn — and the acquisition cost is zero.
-It is also the signal most operators do the least with before they begin purchasing external lists.
+Your closed-won customer base is the only ICP signal you own outright.
+Customers who paid, contracts that closed, deployments that did not churn — the data sits in your CRM at zero acquisition cost.
+It is also the signal most operators do the least with before they start buying external lists.

 What closed-won deconstruction actually does

-A closed-won deconstruction is the systematic extraction of attributes shared by customers who bought, stayed, and expanded.
-The output is an operational ICP definition — a multi-attribute filter an enrichment platform can execute against — and a language inventory that supplies the openings, value framings, and objections for the cold-copy layer downstream.
+You're pulling apart customers who bought, stayed, and expanded — and extracting what they share.
+The output is two things: a multi-attribute filter your enrichment platform can run against, and a language inventory that supplies the openings, value framings, and objections for cold copy downstream.

-The input is whatever the operator already has: the CRM record, the contract value, the close date, the source channel, the customer-success notes, the support tickets, the product-usage logs, the renewal history, and the customers themselves on a 30-minute call.
-Signal density per dollar of acquisition cost exceeds any third-party intent vendor by a factor that rounds to infinity, because the operator paid nothing for it.
+You already have the inputs: the CRM record, the contract value, the close date, the source channel, the CS notes, the support tickets, the product-usage logs, the renewal history, and the customers themselves on a 30-minute call.
+No third-party vendor sells anything denser.

-Customers who already bought are a non-random sample of customers who will buy next.
-They self-selected through whatever combination of channel, message, product fit, and timing produced a closed-won outcome, and the attributes of that self-selection are the attributes of the ICP.
-The job of deconstruction is to make them explicit.
+Customers who bought are a non-random sample of customers who will buy next.
+They self-selected through whatever combination of channel, message, product fit, and timing produced a close.
+Your job is to make that selection explicit.

-The empirical minimum for pattern extraction is five to seven closed-won customers.
-Below that, the operator is generalizing from anecdote — three customers can share an attribute by random chance, and the resulting filter is a confident-sounding description of three coincidences.
-The pattern emerges, in practice, at the fifth or sixth customer, when the same firmographic, stage, triggering event, or channel begins to repeat across cases with no other obvious connection.
+You need at least five to seven closed-won customers before any pattern is real.
+Below that, three customers can share an attribute by random chance and the filter you build is a confident-sounding description of three coincidences.
+The pattern emerges at the fifth or sixth customer, when the same firmographic, stage, triggering event, or channel keeps repeating with no other obvious connection.

 Five to seven is the floor, not the ceiling.
-A deconstruction against 15 to 25 customers produces a substantially tighter ICP, because the longer tail of attributes — secondary firmographics, team-composition signals, technology-adoption posture — stabilizes only at the larger sample.
-Run the analysis at five, treat the output as a working hypothesis, and rerun at every multiple thereafter.
+Run it at fifteen to twenty-five and the long tail of attributes — secondary firmographics, team composition, technology posture — actually stabilizes.
+Run the analysis at five, treat the output as a working hypothesis, rerun every time you double the base.

-An operator with fewer than five closed-won customers has, strictly speaking, no ICP — only a hypothesis derived from product intuition.
-The correct posture is to treat the next 10 to 15 sales as the deconstruction sample, instrument the CRM aggressively to capture the attributes that will matter later, and defer the operationalized filter until the sample exists.
+If you have fewer than five closed-won customers, you don't have an ICP.
+You have a product hypothesis.
+Treat the next ten to fifteen sales as your deconstruction sample, instrument the CRM hard to capture what matters later, and defer the filter until the sample exists.

 The attribute extraction methodology